jlengstorf/lengstorf.com/content/remote-work-course/day-3.md

     ...and I don't work for nobody but you.
 {{< /caption >}}

 Our identities aren't set in stone.
-I wasn't born a bearded, code-writing, wanderlusting sex machine — I worked hard to become all of those things.
+I wasn't born a bearded, code-writing, wanderlusting love machine — I worked hard to become all of those things.

 On the way to becoming what I am today, I've been a sad poet, an "oppressed" teenager, an overworked entrepreneur — I chose each of those identities, and discarded them when they no longer fit.